cytopia/pwncat/README.md

 ```

 There are many ways to alter this default behaviour.
 Have a look at the [usage](#computer-usage)
-section for more advanced adjustments.
+section for more advanced settings.

 ## :closed_book: Documentation